Hey there! I'm Craig and I write fresh editorial content for iFixit’s home page, such as:

 I've been writing about technology for over ten years, starting out as a writer and columnist in college for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.

-I love getting my hands dirty with various projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
+I love getting my hands dirty with projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
 In other words, I don't call a guy when something breaks; I am the guy!
 And I always encourage others to pick up some tools and take matters into their own hands.

 Teardowns I've Worked On